wlandau/workflowHelper/README.md

 ## Use with the [downsize](https://github.com/wlandau/downsize) package

 You may want to use the [downsize](https://github.com/wlandau/downsize) package within your custom R source code.
 That way, you can run a quick scaled-down version of your workflow for debugging and testing before you run the full workload.
-In the example, just include `downsize` in `packages` inside `workflow.R` replace the top few lines of `code.R` with the following.
+In the example, just include `downsize` in `packages` inside `workflow.R` and replace the top few lines of `code.R` with the following.

 ```{r}
 options(downsize = TRUE)